austin-rt/useCallback/README.md

 # Enter the `useCallback` Hook

-In short, the `useCallback` hook allows you to cache, or ‘memoize’ a function between re-renders of your component.
-It performs a similar task to `useMemo`, the nuances of which we will get into in the `useMemo` lesson.
+In short, the `useCallback` hook allows you to cache, or ‘memoize,’ a function between re-renders of your component.
+It performs a similar task to `useMemo`, the nuances of which we will get into in a different article.

 If the nitty-gritty of this interests you, you can read more about it in the [React docs](https://beta.reactjs.org/apis/react/useCallback).

-Before diving any deeper, please read this note from the React docs:
+Please notice their warning:

 - You should only rely on <code>useCallback</code> as a performance optimization.
 If your code doesn’t work without it, find the underlying problem and fix it first.
 Then you may add <code>useCallback</code> to improve performance.
   <br>